Cornell-MAE-UG/fa25-portfolio-andrefoster/_projects/2025-torque-wrench.md

 technologies: [Fusion, Ansys]
 ---

-Disclaimer: This portfolio isn't as relevant to me as a Civil Engineer.
-There is a better formatted version of the information presented here in the submission for part 1 of this assigmnent.

 For the MAE 3270 Final Homework assignment, we have been instructred to design a torque wrench able to withstand a moment of 600in-lbf.
 Here are the results:

 5.2.1 Results

 A - Image(s) of CAD model.
 Must show all key dimensions.

 ![Figure 1: Dimensioned CAD Model]({{ "/assets/images/CAD.jpg" | relative_url }}){: .inline-image-r style="width: 2400px"}
 Figure 1: Dimensioned CAD Model

 B - Describe material used and its relevant mechanical properties.

 The material I have decided to use is a Titanium alloy, Ti-6Al-4V.
 The relevant properties are as follows:
 Modulus of Elasticity: E = 16.7+E6 psi,
 Poisson’s Ratio: v = 0.349,
 Tensile Yield Strength: y = 126+E6 psi,